Branding, moodboards & collection building for your clothing line

 • Materials (jersey, denim, rib, wool, canvas, recycled)

-• Finishing & details (stitches, labels, buttons, graphics)
+• Finishing & details (stitching, labels, buttons, graphics)

 • Atmospheric photos that convey your brand feeling